impact-web-studio/astro-decap/src/data/post/boosting-your-website-performance-a-simple-guide-to-core-vitals-and-page-speed.md

 ---
-title: "Boosting Your Website Performance: A Simple Guide to Core Vitals and Page Speed"
+title: 'Boosting Your Website Performance: A Simple Guide to Core Vitals and Page Speed'
 excerpt: Learn how to improve your website's speed and user experience with practical tips for both business owners and developers.
 category: Developer Guide, Business Resource